 Custer is pursued by two heavenly agents, angels actually, DeBlanc and Fiore, who can’t really die.
 Well, I mean they can, but they’re instantly reincarnated a short distance away (and out of camera conveniently) which makes for more than one endless (and literal) bloodbath.

-OK, I’m going to try and summarize each season the best I can, without too many spoilers, but if I drop a couple, try not to get mad, OK?
+OK, I’m going to try and summarize each season of Preacher the best I can, without too many spoilers, but if I drop a couple, try not to get mad, OK?